remind101/conveyor/schema.md

 ### Build Create

 Create a new build and start it.
 Note that you cannot start a new build for a sha that is already in a "pending" or "building" state.
 You should cancel the existing build first, or wait for it to complete.
+You must specify either a `branch` OR a `sha`.
+If you provide a `branch` but no `sha`, Conveyor will use the GitHub API to resolve the HEAD commit on that branch to a sha.
+If you provide a `sha` but no `branch`, branch caching will be disabled.

 ```
 POST /builds